hashicorp/consul/website/source/api/acl/acl.html.md

   occurs.

-- `SourceDatacenter` - The authoritative ACL datacenter that ACLs are being replicated from, and will match the [`primary_datacenter`](/docs/agent/options.html#primary_datacenter) configuration.
+- `SourceDatacenter` - The authoritative ACL datacenter that ACLs are being replicated from and will match the [`primary_datacenter`](/docs/agent/options.html#primary_datacenter) configuration.

-- `ReplicationType` - The kind of replication that is currently in use.
+- `ReplicationType` - The type of replication that is currently in use.

    - `legacy` - ACL replication is in legacy mode and is replicating legacy ACL tokens.